smithrkorey/Porfolio/README.md

 ## Requirements

-* Submit an updated portfolio featuring Project 1 and two exemplary homework assignments.
+* Submit updated portfolio featuring at least 3 examples of student work from either deployed projects of homeworks
-* Submit an updated GitHub profile with pinned repositories featuring Project 1 and two exemplary assignments.
+* Submit updated GitHub profile with pinned repositories featuring at least 3 examples of student work from either deployed projects of homeworks.
 * Submit an updated resume.
 * Submit an updated LinkedIn profile.